SaraHasan224/bsecure-php-sdk/README.md

 The bindings require the following extensions in order to work properly:
 * curl

-If you install manually, you'll want to make sure that these extensions are available.
+If you want to install the package manually, you'll have to make sure that these extensions are available.

 ### Documentation
 Visit our Site  [bSecure](https://www.bsecure.pk/) to read the documentation and get support.